Reefwing-Software/Reefwing-AHRS/README.md

  Version 1.1.0 of the library added the NONE option for Sensor Fusion.
 This option is used if you want Euler angles calculated but no sensor fusion filter applied.
 This release also fixed a bug in the Classic complementary filter calculation.

  Version 2.2.0 added support for the Nano 33 BLE Sense Rev. 2.
 Version 2 of the Nano 33 BLE Sense, replaces the LSM9DS1 9 axis IMU with a combination of two IMUs, the BMI270, a 6 axis gyro & accelerometer and the BMM150, a 3 axis magnetometer.
 In order to support the new hardware, it makes sense to separate the sensor processing from the sensor fusion algorithms.
 This library version also added the Kalman Filter Fusion option.

+ Version 2.3.0 added support for an Extended Kalman Filter and fixed a number of bugs.

  A complete description of this library is available in our Medium article: [Reefwing AHRS Arduino Library for Drones](https://reefwing.medium.com/reefwing-ahrs-arduino-library-for-drones-part-1-6d6457231764).